Magnitus-/DockerFiles/headless-factorio-server/README.md

 You should mount a bind a volume on your machine to the following path in the container to persist data: /opt/data

+# Caveats

+Currently, only non-public mode with no centralized account and no LAN broadcast is supported because that was my use-case which I could troubleshoot.

+Also, I could not make it work inside a docker network with port fowarding so right now, it only works if you run the container on the host network.